 I suggest running an optimizer on your image directory after output to get a bit more out of your graphics and save on file size.
 You can use PNGCrush, ImageOptim, or other freely available software products to strip metadata, extra channels and save 25-30 percent or more on your image file size.

 The output files that live in your directories after the course gets published are also a tad weighty.
 The data have extra whitespace and can enjoy compression.

 You don’t want to deliver unneeded whitespace or other useless characters, so at the least, strip out the whitespace using a clean-up function in your text editor or an online tool and save a few KB.
 To go the extra mile, consider using a minify service to minify your CP.js.

 8. Optimize For The Mobile User Experience

-These mobile experiences created by rapid tools don’t always feel so… mobile.
+These mobile experiences created by rapid tools don’t always feel so portable.

-This is because of how the click event is used for interactivity instead of more touchscreen-friendly events.
-The legacy interaction models used by these rapid tools just don’t react how we expect mobile experiences to work.
+This is because of how the click event is used for interactivity instead of more touchscreen-friendly games.
+The legacy interaction models used by these rapid tools don’t react to how we expect mobile experiences to work.

 And finally, to go even further…